 Personally, I can't stand cauliflower.

-It tests fine (you'll learn what that means when you work with a Nutritional Therapy Practitioner) but I don't like the taste.
+It tests fine (you'll learn what that means when you work with a Functional Nutritional Therapy Practitioner) but I don't like the taste.
 Never have.
 Probably never will.
 But as a fermented food, I love it!
 Fermenting it changes it just enough for me to find it super delicious.
 So be creative.
 Developing a 21-day food plan will challenge your habits and it will ensure you get a good macronutrient variety.
 You will approach your food consciously and your body will thank you for it!